-The department has over 40 faculty members with wide-ranging research and a strong commitment to teaching.
-The CS department has over $6 Million in annual research funding and has 11 recipients of NSF’s prestigious CAREER awards.
-For more information on the department, visit our web site: http://cs.gmu.edu/.
+The Computer Science Department has over 40 faculty members with wide-ranging research interests including artificial intelligence, algorithms, autonomic computing, computational biology, computer graphics, computer vision, databases, data mining, parallel and distributed systems, real-time systems, robotics, security, software engineering, and wireless and mobile computing.
+The department has more than $8 million in annual research funding and 11 recipients of the National Science Foundation’s prestigious CAREER award.
+For more information on the department, visit our website: http://cs.gmu.edu/

-For full consideration please submit a faculty application and application materials online at http://jobs.gmu.edu for position number F106AZ.
+For full consideration please submit a faculty application and application materials online at http://jobs.gmu.edu for position number F198AZ.
 To apply, you will need a statement of professional goals including your perspective on teaching (to attach as ‘Other Doc’), a complete C.V. with publications and teaching history, and the names of three references.
-The review of applications will begin on February 1, 2017 and will continue until the positions are filled.
+The review of applications will begin on December 15, 2017 and will continue until the positions are filled.